 |

-About MeArtist and researcher, exploring audience, artwork and environment, and nearing completion of PhD into immersive practice and multisensory engagement.
+About MeArtist and researcher, exploring audience, artwork and environment..
 Categories

 All